 Amphibians: Light pollution alters the nighttime environment.
 For example, in light- polluted areas, frog singing becomes less pronounced and their propagation gets disturbed.

-Mammals: Nocturnal mammals, like bats, badgers and opossums, use the protection of darkness to safely forage and mate.
+Mammals: Nocturnal mammals, like bats, raccoons and opossums, use the protection of darkness to safely forage and mate.

 The good news is that light pollution, unlike many other forms of pollution, is easy to reverse and each one of us can make a difference!
 You can start by minimizing the light from your own home at night.
 You can do this by following these simple steps.
 Only use lighting when and where it’s necessary.
+Choose warm yellow lights rather than cool, bluish lights.
 If safety is concern, install motion detector lights and timers.
 Properly shield all outdoor lights, and let the light face downward.
 Keep your blinds drawn to keep light inside.